 When speaking with AFI, Tarantino broke down all the aspects he felt went into making a successful gangster film, noting, “you need an aspect of criminality that you want to put under a microscope.
 In almost all cases, mob movies are sort of parodies of the American dream.
 They’re the looking glass; the bizarro world of getting rich in business in America.”

 In the case of Reservoir Dogs, he focused on the immediate aftermath of a heist gone wrong.
 Slowly, we begin to unravel how a get-rich-quick scheme will have deadly consequences for everyone involved.

 There’s a reason why Brian De Palma’s Scarface deserves a place at the table.
 Besides it being wickedly entertaining – tracking Al Pacino’s manic portrayal of Tony Montana – but there’s actually something relatable to the overall pursuit.

 For as much talk there is today about the differences that define us, we can all agree that everyone is in a pursuit for something greater.
 Generationally speaking, parents want their kids to have it better than they did, and so on, and so on.

 While the majority of us will never experience a meteoric rise like Tony Montana, we all can appreciate that feeling of stripping off an apron at a dead-end job and moving on to the next thing.

-As is the case with many other Quentin Tarantino-written films, True Romance doesn’t tidily fit into a single genre.
-However, the scene between Christopher Walken and Dennis Hopper solidifies it as a gangster classic and laid the foundation for long, drawn out soliloquies we’d find in future works like Reservoir Dogs and Inglorious Basterds.
+As is the case with many other Quentin Tarantino-written gangster movies, True Romance doesn’t tidily fit into a single genre.
+However, the scene between Christopher Walken and Dennis Hopper solidifies it as a gangster classic and laid the foundation for long, drawn-out soliloquies we’d find in future works like Reservoir Dogs and Inglorious Basterds.